 Name Skills and Experience Nicholas Nganga (78) Chairman He is a holder of a BA degree from Makerere University and served as Permanent Secretary in the Ministries of Finance, Foreign Affairs and Health.
 Mr. Nganga has been extensively involved in the tea industry and was Chairman of the Tea Board of Kenya.
-He is a past Chairman of the National Bank Appointed Chairman January 2007 and joined the Board May 2004 of Kenya. , , Other current appointments · Chairman G4S Security, Car & General Kenya and is a · Member of the Board of Kakuzi Limited Esther Koimett (60) (Alternate to Henry Rotich) Appointed May 2005 She previously served on the Board between April 2001 and September 2002.
+He is a past Chairman of the National Bank Joined the Board May 2004 and was appointed Chairman January 2007 of Kenya.
+Other current appointments Chairman G4S Security, Car & General Kenya Member of the Board of Kakuzi Limited Esther Koimett (60) (Alternate to Henry Rotich) Appointed May 2005 She previously served on the Board between April 2001 and September 2002.
 She holds Bachelor of Commerce and MBA degrees from the University of Nairobi and has also served as Permanent Secretary in the Ministry of Tourism and Information and Managing Director, Kenya Post Office Savings Bank.
-Other current appointments Investment Secretary at the National Treasury
+Other current appointments PS Ministry of Transport